Wrigley Expansion Advances Growth for Mars in the U.S.

 Gray Construction, is a nationally ranked engineering, architecture and construction firm with over 56 years of experience in manufacturing, automotive, food and beverage, distribution, hospitality and retail facility construction.
 Currently, Gray has several large projects that are underway or recently completed including: a Mercedes-Benz manufacturing facility in Vance, Ala.; a fresh pork processing facility in Coldwater, Michigan for Clemens Food Group; a specialty pet food kitchen and distribution center for Champion Petfoods in Auburn, Ky.; a utility vehicle manufacturing facility for Kubota Manufacturing of America Corporation in Gainesville, Ga.; and a manufacturing facility for Weber Metals in Paramount, Calif.

-If you have food and beverage plant construction needs, please contact Phil Seale, executive vice president, manufacturing/food & beverage markets at email@example.com.
-Or, contact Tyler Cundiff, director, business development at firstname.lastname@example.org.
+If you have food and beverage plant construction needs, please contact Phil Seale, executive vice president, Manufacturing/Food & Beverage Groups at email@example.com.
+Or, contact Tyler Cundiff, director, Business Development at firstname.lastname@example.org.